VikasMeshram2708/SmritiLok/README.md

 - [x] Reject media file other than image/video and image size should not be greater than 5 mb and video file should not be greater than 10mb.

-- [ ] Add pagination in /journeys page.
+- [ ] Add pagination in /memories page.

 - [ ] Add images in metadata in detailed page

-- [ ] Delete, Edit, feature, filter buttons.

-- [ ] Search-bar integrated with open-streets api for locations search.
+- [x] Search-bar integrated with open-streets api for locations search.

 - [ ] Image full screen image preview when clicked in detailed page.